tektoncd/triggers/docs/getting-started/README.md

 - Create the _getting-started_ namespace, where all our resources will live.
   - `kubectl create namespace getting-started`
 - [Create the admin user, role and rolebinding](./rbac/admin-role.yaml)
-  - `kubectl apply -f ./docs/getting-started/rbac/admin-role.yaml`
+  - `kubectl -n getting-started apply -f ./docs/getting-started/rbac/admin-role.yaml`
 - If you have a cluster secret for a Let's Encrypt cert already provisioned you will need to export it, and reimport it to the _getting-started_ namespace.
 The following is a general example of what you'd need to do.